A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

 and thus we have an exact cancellation of the osmotic pressure acting on the water, and the diffusional forces acting on the ions, which transfer to the water via ion-water friction.
-But this only happens when the ions have no friction with other phases except for the water.
-In Eq.~\eqref{eq_water_flow_fund_3} we also included local electroneutrality in the membrane, $\sum_i z_i c_{\text{m},i} + X = 0$ (with \textit{X} either positive or negative).
-Then we end up with Eq.~\eqref{eq_water_flow_fund_3} where we have a hydrostatic pressure gradient acting on the water, water-membrane friction, and an electrostatic body force term, which actually entered this force balance because of water-ion friction.
-We can rewrite Eq.~\eqref{eq_water_flow_fund_3} to
+We changed notation here for the water velocity, from $v\s{w}$ to $J\s{w}$.
+But this only occurs when the ions have no friction with other phases other than the water.
+In the derivation of Eq.~\eqref{eq_water_flow_fund_3} we also included local electroneutrality in the membrane, $\sum_i z_i c_{\text{m},i} + X = 0$.
+We can rewrite Eq.~\eqref{eq_water_flow_fund_3} to~\cite{Chmiel_2005,Schlogl_1955}

-where we made the replacement $\Bbbk_\text{F-m}=1/f_\text{F-m}$.
-For an uncharged membrane, $X=0$, and then Eq.~\eqref{eq_water_flow_fund_4} simplifies to the Darcy equation, Eq.~\eqref{eq_RO_waterflow_1a}.
+and thus water flow is because of a hydrostatic pressure gradient, water-membrane friction, and an electrostatic body force term, which entered this force balance via water-ion interaction.
+For an uncharged membrane, $X\!=\!0$, and then Eq.~\eqref{eq_water_flow_fund_4} simplifies to the Darcy equation, Eq.~\eqref{eq_RO_waterflow_1a}.
 Thus water flows across an uncharged membrane not by diffusion but because of an internal pressure gradient~\cite{Pappenheimer_1953,Mauro_1957,Ray_1960,Manning_1968}.
-Thus, Eq.~\eqref{eq_water_flow_fund_4} is an extension of Darcy's law, valid for charged porous media~\cite{Chmiel_2005,Schlogl_1955}.
 For a constant membrane charge, it can be easily integrated between the two sides of the membrane.
 Let it be reminded that the last three equations all assumed $K_{\text{f},i}\!=\!1$.